 This course is divided into two sections.
-The first section explores critical contemporary topics in speech-language pathology, including: professional, legal, ethical, employment, societal, and supervisory issues.
+The first section explores critical contemporary topics in speech-language pathology, including: professional, legal, ethical, employment, societal, culturally responsive practices, and supervisory issues.
 The second section focuses on counseling as it relates to managing the needs of persons with communication disorders and their families.